 If you feel you are suffering with the symptoms of food poisoning you should visit your local GP.
 Depending on your symptoms, your doctor may ask you to submit a stool sample to confirm a diagnosis.
 If it is confirmed as food poisoning and if they suspect an outbreak or a link to a food business, the doctor will notify us and Public Health England.

 The Food & Safety team will investigate claims of food poisoning.
-If you wish to report a suspected incident of food poisoning relating to a business in the district, please contact us using the details below.
+If you wish to report a suspected incident of food poisoning relating to a business in the district, please complete our Alleged Food Poisoning Questionnaire and return it to the below email address.